bemoty/ShareX-Upload-Server/README.md

     external: true
 ```

 If you want to automatically pull updates from the registry, I recommend using [watchtower](https://github.com/containrrr/watchtower).
+Watchtower also needs to know your GitHub username and personal access token in order to access GitHub Package Registry.
+Use environment variables `REPO_USER` and `REPO_PASS` to inform watchtower about these parameters.

 ```
   watchtower: